Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Interventional effects for decomposing social disparities

 \ref{A1}, \ref{A2}, \ref{A3} hold under the structural assumptions in Figure \ref{Structural assumptions to illustrate Approaches 1-3}.
 They also hold when $\boldsymbol{L}$ and $\boldsymbol{M}$ share unmeasured common causes, or when $\boldsymbol{L}$ and $\boldsymbol{Y}$ share unmeasured common causes (see Figure \ref{Structural assumptions unmeasured common causes of intermediates} in the Appendix) \citep{Daniel2017, VanderWeeleVansteeland_Robins_RIA2014}.
 However, these conditions do not ensure that $\text{IIE}_{\boldsymbol{I}|\boldsymbol{C}}$ satisfies the indirect effect measure criteria outlined by \citet{Miles_2023}.
-These criteria include the sharp(er) null and monotonicity conditions, which are violated if an indirect effect is non-zero despite the absence of individual indirect effects.
-Based on a single-mediator model, \citet{Miles_2023} showed that the interventional indirect effect $\text{IIE}_{M|\boldsymbol{C}} = E[Y_{1 \widetilde{M}_{1|\boldsymbol{C}}}-Y_{1 \widetilde{M}_{0|\boldsymbol{C}}}]$ does not generally satisfy these criteria.
-Scenarios in which this happens, such as when there is no overlap between those for whom the exposure affects the mediator and those for whom the mediator affects the outcome, may be rare.
+These criteria consist of the sharp null, the sharper null, and the monotonicity criteria.
+The sharp(er) null criterion asserts that an indirect effect measure is equal to the null value when no individual indirect effect exists within the population of interest.
+The monotonicity criterion asserts that an indirect effect measure is not only capable of detecting the presence of an indirect effect, but is also able to correctly identify the direction of the mediated effect at least for some subjects.
+Based on a single-mediator model, \citet{Miles_2023} showed that the interventional indirect effect $\text{IIE}_{M|\boldsymbol{C}} = E[Y_{1 \widetilde{M}_{1|\boldsymbol{C}}}-Y_{1 \widetilde{M}_{0|\boldsymbol{C}}}]$ can fail to satisfy these criteria.
+Scenarios in which this happens may be rare.
+For instance, the absence of overlap between the groups of individuals for whom the exposure affects the mediator and the groups of individuals for whom the mediator affects the outcome would be indicative of such an occurrence.
 Nonetheless, additional assumptions are necessary to exclude such scenarios and ensure a valid mediational interpretation of $\text{IIE}_{M|\boldsymbol{C}}$.
 Either of the following two conditions is sufficient for $\text{IIE}_{M|\boldsymbol{C}}$ to satisfy the indirect effect measure criteria \citep{Miles_2023}: \begin{enumerate} \item [\ASSUMPTION{A4}] There are no exposure-induced confounders of the mediator and the outcome, or \item [\ASSUMPTION{A5}] There is no mean interaction between exposure-induced confounders and the mediator {on the outcome on the additive scale}. \end{enumerate} Miles' findings suggest that the mediator can be either a single variable or a vector of variables.
 Thus, assumptions \ass{A4} and \ass{A5} can be mapped to $\text{IIE}_{\boldsymbol{I}|\boldsymbol{C}}$ with $\boldsymbol{I}=\boldsymbol{M}$.
 To assess the plausibility of \ref{A4} or \ref{A5} with respect to a proper mediator subset $\boldsymbol{I}$, assumptions must be made about which factors in $\boldsymbol{R}$ precede mediators in $\boldsymbol{I}$ and act as exposure-induced confounders in the $\boldsymbol{I} -Y$ relationship.
-In this context, the indirect effect measure criteria ensure that $\text{IIE}_{\boldsymbol{I}|\boldsymbol{C}}$ can be interpreted as an analogue of the natural path-specific indirect effect from $A$ to $Y$ via $\boldsymbol{I}$, capturing all pathways from $A$ to $\boldsymbol{I}$ (direct and via upstream intermediates), and from $\boldsymbol{I}$ to $Y$, excluding paths passing through causal descendants of $\boldsymbol{I}$ in the graph.
+The indirect effect measure criteria ensure that $\text{IIE}_{\boldsymbol{I}|\boldsymbol{C}}$ can be interpreted as an analogue of a natural path-specific indirect effect from $A$ to $Y$ via $\boldsymbol{I}$.
+This effect captures all pathways from $A$ to $\boldsymbol{I}$ (direct and via upstream intermediates), and from $\boldsymbol{I}$ to $Y$, excluding pathways passing through causal descendants of $\boldsymbol{I}$ in the graph.
 This interpretation holds regardless of whether the underlying causal structure among the mediators is known \citep{Daniel2017}.